 “Well, I do know you’re the daughter of Mr. & Dr. Barnabas Collins, your father adores you, Quentin adores you, you’re not quite used to whisky yet, and you’re the most beautiful creature I’ve ever laid eyes on,” Daniel responded after taking a sip of his beer.
 Melody smiled as she ducked her head down.
 She raised her eyes to meet Daniel’s who was watching her intently.
 “So, what do you want to know about me?”
 Daniel asked as he and Melody took sips of their drinks.

 “Well,” Melody started.
 “What do you do?”
 Melody has never seen herself this shy before.
 She had always been outgoing and outspoken.
 She couldn’t figure out why she became so meek all of a sudden.
-It was like Daniel got a hold of her vocal cords and made it hard for her to speak.
+It was like Daniel got a hold of her vocal chords and made it hard for her to speak.

 “Right now, I’m studying to be a mechanic,” Daniel responded.
 “It’s what I always wanted to do since I was a kid.
 My dad and I would work on cars in his spare time, and I just fell in love with fixing cars!
 I’d love to own my own shop one day, but I need the smarts to know how to run a business.
 That’s why I’m in school.
 I also help out dad on the Collins estate.
 I’m pretty handy actually…although I don’t like to toot my own horn.”
 Daniel winked at Melody, and she was hanging on every word he said.
 She couldn’t help but stare into his dark green eyes.
 She felt like she could live there forever if she could.
 “So, Melody, what about you?”
 Melody took another sip of her drink.